input-output-hk/peras-design/README.md

 This repository is intended to host more or less formal specifications, experiments, models for the Ouroboros Peras protocol.

+## Documentation

+* [Weekly updates](docs/weekly) provide regular "heartbeat" about the state of the project and what the team is working on
+* [Logbook](Logbook.md) contains a detailed account of problems, successes, failures, ideas, references and is intended as a tool to help the team members stay in sync

 ## Hacking

 ### Agda